Modernising Business Registers and Director Identification Numbers

-The MBR Program will also include the introduction of a Director Identification Number (DIN) – a unique identifier that a director will keep forever.
-The DIN will prevent the appointment of fictitious directors, and facilitate traceability of their profile and relationships with companies over time.
+The MBR Program will also include the introduction of a Director Identification Number (Director ID) – a unique identifier that a director will keep forever.
+The Director ID will prevent the appointment of fictitious directors, and facilitate traceability of their profile and relationships with companies over time.

 These are proposed changes that are subject to parliamentary processes, and may be altered.
 They are not yet law.